 This one has much more to do with Android app developers than Samsung, but apps could definitely use some optimization.
 And by app optimization, I don’t mean a full-screen Instagram (although, you can do that in the Samsung Lab in Settings).

 Apps like WhatsApp, which is used by billions of people, need to step things up.
 On the Galaxy Z Fold 3, if I’m clicking a photo from the app, it magnifies everything.
 The viewfinder doesn’t give you an accurate estimate of what your photo is going to look like.
 Everything is blown up and magnified – even on video calls!
-If the user at the other end is holding the smartphone at the usual distance, you’ll see a cropped version on the folding display.
+If the user at the other end is holding the

 I hope WhatsApp can push out an update that fixes things, especially when its sister app — Instagram — has it all figured out in the Stories section.
 Instagram Stories don’t crop or magnify your image in the viewfinder.